Skip to Content

 I decided on simple diagonals on either side and straight across the front.

-I thought briefly about making a trip to purchase a stain with a hint of grey, but instead opted for a clear stain I had on hand.
+I thought briefly about making a trip to purchase a stain with a hint of grey, but instead opted for the clear finish I had on hand.

 I added a thin layer, ensuring no drips were on the edge.
 Once That dried, I did a little sanding with 220 grit and added another layer.